FdSc Agriculture and Farm Management

 Modules

-Each module is worth a specified number of credits.
-Each credit equates to 10 hours of total study time.
+The programme is based on six modules, worth 20 credits each, per academic year.
+Each credit equates to about 10 hours of study time.
 Total study time includes scheduled teaching, independent study and assessment activity.

 Full-time students normally take modules worth 60 credits per 15 week semester but this can vary depending on your elective choice.
 Part-time students taking proportionally fewer credits per semester.
 All students take a total of 120 credits per level and 240 credits for the foundation degree as a whole.
 The overall grade for your foundation degree is based on marks obtained for modules taken at level 4 and level 5 (weighted 30:70) accordingly.